-✓ Based in Mankato, MN, and serving the entire state.

-✓ Non-partisan, non-profit policy research organization.

-✓ Dedicated to providing Minnesota's policy makers with an unbiased evaluation of issues from a rural perspective.

-✓ The Center is recognized as a leading resource for rural policy research and development.
+- Based in Greater Minnesota, serving Greater Minnesota. - A non-partisan, non-profit policy research organization. - Dedicated to providing Minnesota's policy makers with an unbiased evaluation of issues from a rural perspective. - The Center is recognized as a leading resource for rural policy research and information.

+Top issues in Demographics